starkAhmed43/DA24S023_DA6401_A3/README.md

 ## Instructions

 ### Dataset
-The code will **automatically download and extract** the required Dakshina dataset as well as the trained checkpoints to the `data/` directory when the training script is first run.
+The code will **automatically download and extract** the required Dakshina dataset (from Google servers) as well as the trained checkpoints (from Github releases) to the `data/` directory when the training script is first run.
 No manual steps are needed.

 If you would like to play around with them before that, you can start the download by running the `datamodule` script:
 ```bash